-In honor of St. Patrick’s Day, I’ve resurrected an old recipe from Inn The Kitchen for Irish Scones!
-They’re perfect for celebrating a St. Patrick’s Day brunch … or curing a green beer hang over. 😉 Enjoy!
+Here’s an easy step-by-step Irish scones recipe for making traditional Irish scones with raisins.
+In honor of St. Patrick’s Day, I’ve resurrected this recipe from my old blog, Inn The Kitchen!
+They’re perfect for celebrating a St. Patrick’s Day brunch, or curing a green beer hang over. 😉 Enjoy!

 If you’re the type that pulls out your green sweater and flips through your iPod to find some Celtic music to get into the spirit of things (eh uhm … I’m not describing myself at all), then this recipe’s for you.

 I researched to see exactly *what* makes them Irish and to be honest I couldn’t find anything definite.
 It’s debatable where scones historically came from, but most historic recipe sites agree it was Scotland.
 Scones are made with really basic baking ingredients you probably already have in your pantry.
 I would liken them to a sweet biscuit.
 Here’s the recipe with step-by-step photos.

 Add your dry ingredients to a large bowl and blend together with a whisk …